fosfrancesco/asap-dataset/README.md

 - **midi_score_time_signatures** : same as perf_time_signatures, but on the MIDI score
 - **midi_score_key_signatures** : same as perf_key_signatures, but on the MIDI score
 - **downbeats_score_map** : a list of number of measures in the score (starting from 0, counting also any pickup measures) that correspond to each downbeat in the MIDI score.
 In case multiple measures correspond to the same downbeat (e.g., for a split measure in the score), the values in the list are in the form "number1-number2-number3-..."
 - **score_and_performance_aligned** : True if the MIDI score and the performance have the same number of annotations.
-In case it is false, the performance can still be used for beat tracking tasks, but not for full transcription.
-This happens for 29 performances and the cause is case some beats skypped by the player due to a mistake or an incomplete performance.
+If this is false, the performance can still be used for beat tracking tasks, but not for full transcription.
+It is False for only 29 performances where some beats are skipped by the performer due to a mistake or an incomplete performance.
 - **manually_checked** : if the annotations were manually checked